projectcalico/calico/networking/add-floating-ip.md

 By default, floating IPs are disabled.
 To enable floating IPs, follow these steps.

 Modify the calico-config ConfigMap in the kube-system namespace.
-In the `cni_network_config` section, add the following stanza to the “calico” plugin config section.
+In the `cni_network_config` section, add the following stanza to the "calico" plugin config section.

 <pre>
     "feature_control": {